After my slum tour with Smokey Tours, I was kindly offered to join them on one of their bike tours through Manila.

 At the time, I hadn’t ridden a bike in over a year, so I jumped at the chance.

-I used to live in Manila, so I’d already seen quite a bit of the city, and I’d never imagined the roads to be exactly cycle friendly, with the crazy traffic, potholes, and slightly insane drivers.
+I used to live in the Philippines, so I’d already seen quite a bit of the city, and I’d never imagined the roads to be exactly cycle friendly, with the crazy traffic, potholes, and slightly insane drivers.
 Surely it would all make for a very interesting afternoon.

 On the day of the tour, I meet my guide Jessie at around 2pm in Gil Puyat.
 The clouds are hanging low, and it’s almost a certainty, especially in Manila, that the rain is going to be coming down sooner or later.